rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Should this lint be in clippy first before in becomes warn-by-default in rustc, to avoid a huge flood of warnings showing up at once?
-Should the lint ever become a hard error (on newer editions), or remain a warning indefinitely?
+What is the timeline for adding the lint, and cranking up its default level?
+Should the default level depend on the edition?

+Should we ever make this deny-by-default or even a hard error, in a future edition?

-Should we require `cargo fix` to be able to do *something* about this warning before making it warn-by-default?  `cargo fix` could, for example, wrap the body of every `unsafe fn` in one big `unsafe` block.
+Should we require `cargo fix` to be able to do *something* about this warning before making it even warn-by-default?
+(We certainly need to do something before making it deny-by-default or a hard error in a future edition.)  `cargo fix` could add big `unsafe {}` blocks around the entire body of every `unsafe fn`.
 That would not improve the amount of care that is taken for unsafety in the fixed code, but it would provide a way to the incrementally improve the big functions, and new functions written later would have the appropriate amount of care applied to them from the start.
+Potentially, `rustfmt` could be taught to format `unsafe` blocks that wrap the entire function body in a way that avoids double-indent.  "function bodies as expressions" would enable a format like `unsafe fn foo() = unsafe { body }`.